MarckK/retrospective-llm-eval/README.md

 ## Running Huggingface models

-Oobabooga may be the most versatile local LLM server and supports most HF models.
+Oobabooga may be one of the most versatile options to serve various HF models.

+### Running through Oobabooga locally

 Step 1.
 Check out https://github.com/oobabooga/text-generation-webui